Infrastructure, housing and education are outstanding in this bustling city on the banks of the Red River of the North.

-The largest educational center in Grand Forks, the University of North Dakota, is also a major economic driver and cultural center.
-The university enrolls 15,000 undergraduate and graduate students from 85 countries in 225 fields of study, and is known worldwide as a top research university.
-The cultural amenities and UND’s NCAA Division I athletics are a boon to the community, which supports them wholeheartedly.
+The largest educational center in Grand Forks, the University of North Dakota, is also a significant economic driver and cultural center.
+The university enrolls 15,000 undergraduate and graduate students from 85 countries in 225 fields of study and is known worldwide as a top research university.
+In addition, the cultural amenities and UND’s NCAA Division I athletics are a boon to the community, which supports them wholeheartedly.

-Given the university’s size, the city’s oil-driven economic boom and the presence of Grand Forks Air Force Base, housing is a major focus of government, as well as the infrastructure planning needed to accommodate development.
-What was once a problem, Brown says, has now become a source of excitement.
+Given the university’s size, the city’s oil-driven economic boom and the presence of Grand Forks Air Force Base, housing is a major focus of the government and the infrastructure planning needed to accommodate development.
+As a result, what was once a problem, Brown says, has now become a source of excitement.

-In supporting smart development, the city has not forgotten the amenities that make for a good quality of life.
-In particular, Brown is proud of the Grand Forks greenway, 2,200 acres of open space in the heart of the city and East Grand Forks, Minn., complete with more than 20 miles of hiking and biking trails, parks, a campground, golf courses and fishing.
+In supporting innovative development, the city has not forgotten the amenities that make for a good quality of life.
+For example, Grand Forks and its sister city, East Grand Forks, Minnesota, lie on opposite sides of the Red River of the North, providing scenery and aquatic activities.
+In particular, Brown is proud of the Grand Forks Greenway, 2,200 acres of open space in the heart of the city and East Grand Forks, MN., complete with more than 20 miles of hiking and biking trails, parks, a campground, golf courses and fishing.

 “To ride your bike on the bike path takes four hours, but you spend half of that visiting,” Brown says.
 “It’s a very connected community – you always see people you know wherever you go.”